-Kristin Paterson - Director, Nelson Region
+Kristin Paterson - Founder/Director

 In 2009, at 26 years of age, I had just had my second daughter, Chloë, when I was admitted to hospital with a suspected case of mastitis.
 A long week later, I was having biopsy surgery, while I lay there wide awake, because the tumour in my chest was so large it was too dangerous to use anesthesia.